This page defines the Line Item / Summary billing process.

 - Place a checkmark in the Select box next to the items you want to invoice.

 - Click the Options button in the top right corner of the screen.
-In addition to all the normal filtering and sorting options, you’ll see three options at the bottom.
+In addition to all the normal filtering and sorting options, you’ll see four options at the bottom.

 - Parts Only Invoice – click this button to create a line item invoice for the selected items.